ts4z/barge.org/content/resources/chips/history/1993-2000/chipco-manifesto.md

 ---
 title: Tom Sims "CHIPCO Manifesto"
 author: Tom Sims
+summary: What goes around comes around, and I believe/hope that the Poker God will get them in the long run.
 ---

 Tom Sims was one of the people who did a lot of work on chips even before the